SMaityCodes/NFT-Based-Donation-Distribution/README.md

 cp .env.example .env
 ```

-Configure your `.env` file with your specific configuration values.
+Configure your `.env` file with your specific configuration values (such as MongoDB URI, JWT secret, etc.).

 ### 3. Frontend Setup